 Applying for Student Route Visa

 If you are an international student joining ICP for a full-time, on-campus undergraduate or postgraduate course, you must ensure that you have valid leave to stay in the UK.
 This may involve needing to apply for a Student Route visa to study in the UK if you do not have other permission in place.
-This is part of the UK's Immigration Points Based System (PBS), and you must first attain 40 points.

 To be eligible for this, you must: